s3xysteak/fnclip/README.md

 npx fnclip add pipe
 ```

-This will add `pipe` function to your `src/utils/fnclip/pipe.js`, add generate `src/utils/fnclip/index.js` to export it.
+This will add the `pipe` function to `src/utils/fnclip/pipe.ts` (or `.js` and `.d.ts`) and update `src/utils/fnclip/index.ts` to export it.

 ## ✨ Features

 1. Each single file under `src/functions/` represents an independent function without any dependencies, you can copy and use it directly!
-2. And also there is a **z** for your convenience, check below.
+2. Provide a convenient cli for quick access (see below).
-3. Both support js/ts.
-It will automatically find out what you are using, but you can still indicate it manually.
-For js, it will provide `d.ts`.
+3. Automatically detects whether you are using JavaScript or TypeScript, but you can specify manually if needed.
 4. The cli only support nodejs currently.
 But you can still just copy the file you want!

 ## 🚀 Usage